 Similarly, another example of institutional nay-saying can be demonstrated in how the Irish Non-Governmental Development Organizations (NGDOs) has verbally committed to downward accountability that aims to assist clients in their ability to exercise their rights, both by educating about their right and by identifying those to whom they can make claims.
 In a similar fashion, accountability as resistance would facilitate beneficiaries’ ability to criticize and even thwart INGO efforts as a way to offset the power differentials that can exist between clients and INGOs and thereby promote more equitable relations.
 Leonard argues that “Perhaps the greatest hope for international aid reaching its intended recipients is to cut out the middle man and send the funds directly to those on the field, empowering those receiving aid to organize politically to develop their voice all the while” (Leonard, 2009).
 Similarly, Matthew Winters claims that “multilateral aid is more likely to reach its targets if the targeted populations are capable of political action.”
 Ironically, developing beneficiaries’ capacity to say “no” collectively or individually may improve the quality of help provided.
-The ability to say no then is vital for producing alternative choices and for fostering the competition among INGOs that can be vital for incentivizing self-correction.
+Cass Sunstein also contends that “Better outcomes can be expected from any system that creates incentives for individuals to reveal information to the group. … organizations might ensure that more than one group is working on the same problem, in order to increase the likelihood that information will be revealed that would otherwise be absent” (72 Why Societies need Dissent).The ability to say no then is vital for producing alternative choices and for fostering the competition among INGOs that can be vital for incentivizing self-correction.

 So far my discussion of accountability as resistance has been in admittedly general terms.
-To provide some more institutional details about its distinctive features, I turn to the psychology literature on organizational accountability, specifically in the work of Lerner and Tetlock (1999).
+To provide some more concrete examples, I turn to the psychology literature on organizational accountability, specifically in the work of Lerner and Tetlock (1999).
 Lerner and Tetlock reviewed the psychological research on accountability and found that, if done improperly, accountability mechanisms can actually reinforce and amplify existing cognitive biases.
 Lerner and Tetlock are clear that the conditions that promote accountability are complex and will depend on a number of contingent factors such as the character of the decisions makers and the difficulty of the decision.
-That said, they proceed to identify several conditions that encourage organizations to correct mistakes as opposed to merely justify the organization’s actions.
+That said, they proceed to identify several conditions that encourage organizations to correct mistakes as opposed to merely justify those mistakes.
 First, they (257) found that “after people have irrevocably committed themselves to a decision, learning of the need to justify their actions will motivate them …toward self-justification rather than self-criticism.”
 In order for accountability processes to be able to detect and correct errors, organizations should adopt procedures that facilitate self-criticism before decisions have been made.
 Second, Lerner and Tetlock found that self-criticism is more likely to occur when agents are asked to justify the decision-making process, not simply the outcomes of that process.
 Third, Lerner and Tetlock maintain that accountability mechanisms should be designed so that justifications for either outcomes or decision-making processes should be to an audience whose opinion is not “known.”
 Unknown audiences have the effect of promoting “preemptive self-criticism.”